Xiangci Li

 Computer Science

-• Advisor: Professor Jessica Ouyang
+- Advisor: Professor Jessica Ouyang

-• Research direction: knowledge-intensive natural language processing
+- Research direction: knowledge-intensive natural language generation

-• GPA: 3.96
+- GPA: 3.96

 University of Southern California